-This recipe is a slight adjustment to Nico’s classic potato gratin dauphinois recipe.
-I love his gratin, actually his grandmother’s recipe, but I also love the flavor combination of goat cheese and potatoes.
+This goat cheese potato gratin recipe is a variation of my husband’s classic potato gratin dauphinois I love his gratin, actually his grandmother’s recipe, but I also love the flavor combination of goat cheese and potatoes.
 So, when I had some extra goat cheese and potatoes that needed to be used, I decided to put my own spin on this dish and this is the result.
 This dish can be made in large serving dish or in smaller molds to be served individually.

 - 1 cup whole milk